Learn about many of the available medications in our database.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

-Take palbociclib with food.
-Try to take this medication at the same time each day, to make sure a constant amount of medication stays in your body.
+There are two forms of palbociclib: capsules and tablets.
+Palbociclib capsules should be taken with food.
+Palbociclib tablets may be taken with or without food.
+Try to take this medication the same way and at the same time each day, to make sure a constant amount of medication stays in your body.

-Swallow the capsule whole with some fluid.
-Do not crush, chew, or open the capsule before swallowing it.
-If you find a broken, cracked, or open capsule, discard it safely.
-Do not take any capsule that is not intact.
+Swallow this medication whole with some fluid.
+Do not crush, chew, or open the capsules or tablets before swallowing them.
+If you find a broken, cracked, or open capsule or tablet, discard it safely.
+Do not take any capsule or tablet that is not intact.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.